The Ultimate Guide to Keeping Your Dryer Properly Maintained

-A dryer is one of the most important appliances in any home.
-It helps keep your clothes clean and fresh by removing excess moisture from them after they are washed.
+A dryer is one of the most essential appliances in any home, and it helps keep your clothes clean and fresh by removing excess moisture from them after they are washed.
 A properly maintained dryer will also last longer, which saves you money over time.
-The following article contains a list of steps that should be taken to maintain your dryer so it lasts as long as possible!
+The following article lists steps that you should take to maintain your dryer and ensure its longevity.

-Here are the benefits of keeping your dryer properly maintained:
+Here are the benefits of keeping your dryer correctly maintained:

 - Safety first!

 You need to regularly clean out the lint that gathers in your dryer to prevent a fire from occurring.
 You should always avoid running your dryer in an enclosed space.
-We’re gonna teach you how to clean your dryer out with a vacuum cleaner and then wipe it down.
+We’ll teach you how to clean your dryer with a vacuum cleaner and then wipe it down.

 - Preventing Emergency Repairs

 You’ll keep your dryer in good working order by properly maintaining it.
 If you notice that your dryer isn’t drying clothes, the lint filter may be clogged.
 You can take a vacuum cleaner to clean it out and then wipe down the area with warm water and soap.

 You should also replace any worn or damaged parts of your dryer that will prevent repairs in the future!
 You can also check to determine if your dryer’s airflow is blocked.